Sonata Capriccosa

 “I’ll tell you where our warehouses are.
 The ones the other executives don’t know,” Fortuna said one day.
 “On a set of conditions.”

-Omega and Theta were the only two present when she said this and turned away from their board game with mutual surprise.
+Omega and Theta were the only two ELPIS leaders present when she said this and both turned away from their board game in mutual surprise.